optiosteam/payconiq-client-php/README.md

 All resources (`Payment`, `Creditor`, `Debtor`, `SearchResult`) are now immutable.

-So if you are migration your code from 1.x to 2.x, make sure to use the enums for PaymentStatus, QR code size, color & format.
+**So if you are migrating your code from 1.x to 2.x, make sure to use the enums for PaymentStatus, QR code size, color & format, instead of the old constants**

 Setters on resources no longer exist.